 Washburn was one of Worcester’s most successful businessmen.
 By 1865, he owned the world’s largest wire factory.
 Like John Boynton, Washburn also had a vision for a new type of school, one that would replace the age-old apprentice system with a formal educational program for tradesmen.
 He offered to build a model manufacturing facility on campus to provide practical experience that would augment classroom instruction.
 The trustees accepted Washburn’s offer, but only after delicate negotiations modified his original objective from training trade apprentices to providing hands-on shop experience for future engineers.
 This combination of classroom, laboratory, and shop experience became the hallmark of a WPI education and continues to thrive today.

 Whitcomb invented three revolutionary aerodynamic concepts that forever changed airplane design by improving efficiencies.
 He developed the Area Rule, which made supersonic flight practical.
 Whitcomb also invented the Supercritical Wing, which revolutionized jet liner design decreasing drag and increasing fuel efficiency.
-His final innovation was to Winglets, as he reduced another type of drag and improved aerodynamic efficiency.
+His final innovation was winglets, airfoils that extend at an angle from the ends of wings.
+By reducing drag and increasing lift, they produce greater fuel efficiency.
 The famed aerodynamicist retired from NASA Langley Research Center in Hampton, Va., in 1980, but his contributions remain some of the research center's greatest accomplishments.
 He earned many honors in his life: the Collier Trophy in 1954, the National Medal of Science (personally conferred by President Richard Nixon) in 1973, the U.S. Air Force Exceptional Service medal in 1955, the first NACA Distinguished Service Medal in 1956, the NASA Exceptional Scientific Achievement Medal in 1959 and the National Aeronautics Association's Wright Brothers Memorial Trophy in 1974, among others.
 In 2012 the National Aviation Hall of Fame named him an honoree.